IBM-Security/verify-operator/docs/Design.md

 The Webhook controller is responsible for intercepting the creation of Ingress definitions and if the 'verify.ibm.com/app.name' annotation is present it will:

-1. Check to see if the application has been registered with Verify, based on the presence of the 'verify\-app\-\<app\-name>' secret.
+1. Check to see if the application has been registered with Verify, based on the presence of the 'ibm\-security\-verify\-client\-\<client\-id>' secret.
 If the secret does not currently exist it will:
 	1. Register the application with Verify for the tenant which is contained in the custom resource corresponding to the 'verify.ibm.com/cr.name' annotation.
 If the annotation is missing the tenant located in the first located 'IBMSecurityVerify' custom resource will be used.

 	2. Save the generated client ID and secret to a new Kubernetes secret.